netxms/netxms-doc/admin/grafana-integration.rst

 .. figure:: _images/grafana-alarm-browser.png
 	:scale: 55%

-The data source provides the posibility to view currently active :ref:`alarms` on all nodes or on a per node basis.
+The data source provides the possibility to view currently active :ref:`alarms` on all nodes or on a per node basis.
 To do this, you need to add a new Table Panel to your Grafana dashboard and then edit the Metrics section of the panel settings.
 If the |product_name| data source is set as the default data source, it should have been added to the panel automatically, if not, select the name